-Here are some of the top London schools offering training, including The Knowledge Academy (46 courses), General Assembly (45 courses), and New Horizons (38 courses), and London Marketing Academy (6 courses).
+Here are some of the top London schools offering training, including The Knowledge Academy (46 courses), General Assembly (45 courses), and New Horizons (38 courses).

 General Assembly provides a variety of bootcamps and workshops in digital marketing, user experience design, and immersive courses in software engineering and data science.
 Students have a choice between part-time, full-time, or online classes, committed to finding you the most flexible fit for your busy schedule.